MiscGuild/bridge/README.md

 $ pnpm run setup-files
 ```

-8. Fill out the `.env` file with your credentials.
+8. Fill out the `.env` file with your Minecraft account email and other details.

 9. Promote the Minecraft account used by the bot to Officer in-game in order for it to view the Officer chat and run privileged commands.